Professor of the Practice of Development and Entrepreneurship, MIT

 Founder and Director, Legatum Center at MIT

 Iqbal Z. Quadir is a long-time champion of the critical role of entrepreneurship and innovations in creating prosperity in low-income countries.
-He is an accomplished entrepreneur who, 20 years ago, saw the potential of mobile technology to transform low-income countries.
+He is an accomplished entrepreneur who, more than two decades ago, saw the potential of mobile technology to transform low-income countries.

 From 2001-2004, Quadir was a Fellow and Lecturer at the Harvard Kennedy School, focusing on the democratizing effects of technologies in low-income countries.
 He co-founded the journal Innovations (MIT Press) and, in 2005, moved to MIT where he founded the Legatum Center in 2007.
 Quadir founded Emergence BioEnergy to produce decentralized energy, and in 2010 co-founded Money in Motion, a start-up company to provide mobile phone-based banking services.
 He sits on the Advisory Council of the World Wide Web Foundation.